vygr/ChrysaLisp/docs/CLASSES.md

 ## (defclass name ([arg ...]) (super ...) body)

 This macro allows you to create a new class or subclass.
-The macro wraps around the method declarations that are its body, sorts them, and organises the default construction actions for an instance of the class.
+The macro wraps around the method declarations and instance properties initialization that form its body code, sorts them, and organises the default construction actions for an instance of this class.

 The instance of a class is referred to by the symbol `this`.
 This is only a convention and some class's methods use a different symbol for namespace